matheus-beck/matheus-beck/README.md

 ### Hi there 👋

 🏭 I have more than 3 years of work experience testing software applications
-👨‍💻 I have experience with manual and automated testing
+👨‍💻 I have experience with manual and automated testing using BDD
 ✍️ I have experience writing test cases and test planning
 👀 I have experience monitoring CI/CD pipelines using Jenkins
 ☕ I am passionate about coding, the ukulele, good books, and good coffee